Karl Popper: Criticism

 The philosopher Adolf Grünbaum argues in The Foundations of Psychoanalysis (1984) that Popper's view that psychoanalytic theories, even in principle, cannot be falsified is incorrect.
 The philosopher Roger Scruton argues in Sexual Desire (1986) that Popper was mistaken to claim that Freudian theory implies no testable observation and therefore does not have genuine predictive power.
 Scruton maintains that Freudian theory has both "theoretical terms" and "empirical content".
 He points to the example of Freud's theory of repression, which in his view has "strong empirical content" and implies testable consequences.
 Nevertheless, Scruton also concluded that Freudian theory is not genuinely scientific.
 The philosopher Charles Taylor accuses Popper of exploiting his worldwide fame as an epistemologist to diminish the importance of philosophers of the 20th-century continental tradition.
 According to Taylor, Popper's criticisms are completely baseless, but they are received with an attention and respect that Popper's "intrinsic worth hardly merits".

 The philosopher John Gray argues that Popper's account of scientific method would have prevented the theories of Charles Darwin and Albert Einstein from being accepted.
+However, Gray's criticism with regards to Einstein is at odds with the fact that Popper frequently used Einstein's theory of general relativity as a case study of how the principle of falsifiability works in practice.

 The philosopher and psychologist Michel ter Hark writes in Popper, Otto Selz and the Rise of Evolutionary Epistemology (2004) that Popper took some of his ideas from his tutor, the German psychologist Otto Selz.
 Selz never published his ideas, partly because of the rise of Nazism, which forced him to quit his work in 1933 and prohibited any reference to his ideas.
-Popper, the historian of ideas and his scholarship, is criticised in some academic quarters for his rejection of Plato and Hegel.
+Popper, the historian of ideas and his scholarship, is criticised in some academic quarters for his treatment of Plato and Hegel.